-Generally speaking, the wintertime increase in the mixed layer depth is weakly negatively correlated with the modeled net surface freshwater flux and weakly positively correlated with the magnitude of modeled ice-ocean stress (the ITP observations do not have flux measurements, so we rely solely on the model for this analysis).
-Fig. 17a shows how these three terms vary over the two example ITP deployments discussed in Section 4.1.
-There are 17 modeled ITP deployments in the western Arctic and four in the eastern Arctic which have at least 20 profiles between October and March of the following year.
-For each of these deployments we calculate the partial correlation coefficient for the change in mixed layer depth with the net surface freshwater flux (controlling for the effect of ice-ocean stress magnitude), as well as the partial correlation between the change in mixed layer depth and ice-ocean stress magnitude (controlling for the effect of net surface freshwater flux; fig. 17b).
+Given these physical mechanisms, we expect the wintertime increase in the mixed layer depth to be negatively correlated with the modeled net surface freshwater flux and positively correlated with the magnitude of modeled ice-ocean stress.
+We explore these hypotheses by calculating partial-correlation coefficients for both surface freshwater flux and wind stress for each UH8to2-simulated winter ITP deployment.
+Fig. 17a shows how the mixed layer depth and each of these controlling factors vary over the two modeled example ITP deployments (ITP #111 and #114) discussed in Section 4.1.
+There are 17 modeled ITP deployments in the western Arctic and 4 in the eastern Arctic which have at least 20 profiles between October and March of the following year.
+For each of these deployments we calculate partial correlation coefficients for the change in mixed layer depth with the net surface freshwater flux (controlling for the effect of ice-ocean stress magnitude), and between the change in mixed layer depth and ice-ocean stress magnitude (controlling for the effect of net surface freshwater flux; Fig. 17b).
 All terms are smoothed over a 7-day interval.
-In the western Arctic, the mean partial correlation coefficient between the change in mixed layer depth and the surface freshwater flux is -0.12 (95% CI: -0.23 to -0.01across all 17 deployments).
+In the western Arctic, the mean partial correlation coefficient between the change in mixed layer depth and the surface freshwater flux is -0.12(95% CI: -0.23 to -0.01 across all 17 deployments).
 The strength of the partial correlation between the change in mixed layer depth and ice-ocean stress magnitude (controlling for the effect of net surface freshwater flux) is comparable, with a mean value of 0.1 (95% CI: 0.004 to 0.20).
-In the eastern Arctic, the lack of data makes statistical analysis challenging, however the range of values suggests even weaker correlations than those seen in the western Arctic.
-This regional discrepancy may be the result of increased lateral inhomogeneity in the eastern Arctic, so that some changes in mixed layer depth occur due to the sampling pattern of the ITP rather than the local forcing.
+In the eastern Arctic, the lack of data makes statistical analysis challenging, however calculated values suggest generally similar correlations to those seen in the western Arctic.
 These results suggest that both brine rejection and ice-ocean stress contribute to mixed layer deepening in both the eastern and western deployments, although neither process accounts for the majority of the variability in mixed layer depth.